TGRT: TGRT Belgesel

 TGRT Belgesel was produced by TGRT Digital TV Services Inc., founded by İhlas Holding.
 It is a documentary channel within its structure.

 It started broadcasting on April 22, 2010.
 It broadcasts documentaries on various subjects such as nature, animal world, history and life stories of important figures.
 With its opening, TGRT Pazarlama channel ceased broadcasting.

 On April 22, 2014, TGRT changed its logo together with its entire family.

+On August 15, 2025, The SD broadcast was discontinued and released in HD.